LLMnesia vs Obsidian for AI Conversation Notes

 Use Obsidian for AI output if:

-- You want structured, connected notes with bidirectional links
+- You want structured, connected notes with bidirectional links.

-- You have a consistent note-taking habit you maintain
+- You maintain a consistent note-taking habit.

 Use LLMnesia if:

-- You want to find any past AI conversation without manual saving
+- You want to find any past AI conversation without manual saving.

-- You use more than one AI platform and need cross-platform search
+- You use more than one AI platform and need cross-platform search.

 Frequently asked